 • Up to $1,500 of funding for library-focused events or programming, such as speaker honoraria, library collections, or supplies for an RSO event aligned with the University Libraries strategic goals.
 If the RSO would like to purchase items outside of what is in this list, please contact Audrey Richardson, First Year Experience Librarian, at aricha40@gmu.edu before sending in the application.

-The RSO Fellowship application deadline is September 25, 2025.
+The RSO Fellowship application deadline is April 6, 2026.

-The 2025–2026 RSO Fellowship will be announced by October 15, 2025.
+The 2026–2027 RSO Fellowship will be announced by April 30, 2026.

 Application Guidelines

 Additionally, your application should be accompanied by a statement of support from your RSO’s faculty advisor or another George Mason faculty member via this linked statement of support Qualtrics form.
+The questions on the statement of support form are available to preview here.
+Only one proposal is accepted per RSO.
+Applications are considered complete only after the application and the required statement of support are submitted.

 Evaluation Procedure